-Thomas Faucher is a researcher at the French National Research Center (CNRS), in the CRP2A laboratory (Centre de recherche sur la physique appliquée à l'archéologie), on the Campus of the University of Bordeaux Montaigne.
+Thomas Faucher is a researcher at the French National Research Center (CNRS) and Director since January 2023 of the Centre d'Études Alexandrines in Egypt.

 He obtained a Masters degree at the University of Poitiers on the Early Ptolemaic coins of Syria and Phoenicia and a PhD at the University of Sorbonne-Paris IV, in Paris, on the minting of Ptolemaic coins, under the direction of Olivier Picard.